adambom/html5-boilerplate/README.md

 HTML 5 NinjaPlate: Curated by Adam Savitzky
 -----------------
 That's right.
 This shit just got Ninja.
-Who needs boilers when you can have sweet Ninjas!
+Who needs boilerplate when you can have NINJAPLATE?

 HTML 5 NinjaPlate, Based on Paul Irish's team's HTML 5 Boilerplate, is curated weekly to come packaged with a little extra love.
 You'll get all the benefits of the boilerplate's build script, testing suite, and optimizations, plus all the sweet goodies that ninjas love for building legit web sites.